UniversalDependencies/docs/_u-feat/Number-obj.md

 ---
 layout: feature
-title: 'AbsErgDatNumber'
+title: 'Number[obj]'
-shortdef: 'number agreement with absolutive/ergative/dative argument'
+shortdef: 'number agreement with object'
+udver: '2'
 ---

-## Number[abs], Number[erg], Number[dat]
+## Number[obj]

 Finite verbs in many Indo-European languages agree in person and [number](u-feat/Number) with their subject.
+Some languages in other families are head-marking, which means that the verbal morphology can cross-reference multiple core arguments, not just the subject.
+If the cross-reference involves the `Number` of the argument, we have two layers of `Number` on the verb: `Number[subj]`, and (for transitive verbs) `Number[obj]`.

 In Basque (a <a href="http://en.wikipedia.org/wiki/Polypersonal_agreement">polypersonal language</a>),
 certain verbs overtly mark agreement with up to three arguments: one in the absolutive [case](u-feat/Case),